 “In a 24-hour period, they go back to the same type of metabolic baseline you see in resting subjects.
 But it’s while they are running 100 miles a day,” according to this article.

+But the days of pulling loads and sleds are over for Siberian Huskies.
 These days Siberian Huskies are often companionable pets living in apartments.
 If they don’t get enough walks and exercise daily, they may create a mess inside your home should you leave them alone.

-Preventing Aggressive Behaviors in Siberian Huskies
+Preventing Aggressive Behaviors in Huskies

 The best ways to prevent your Husky from developing aggressive tendencies is to start obedience training and socialization at a young age.